hung9988/DATABASE-LAB-FINAL/README.md

 ## Features

-* A student can sign up for a account to register for classes when they are opened.
+* A student can sign up for an account to register for classes when they are opened.
 * Teacher will already have the account when they enter the school and can login to create or delete their own classes.

 ## Requirements